yaasoniii/starting-code/README.md

 ## Submission

-Submit your completed HTML file with all CSS implemented.
+Submit your completed HTML file with all CSS implemented on GitHub.
 Include a brief document explaining your design decisions and any challenges you faced.

 Good luck, and have fun styling!